zaari/garta/README.md

 export RUST_LOG=warn,garta=info,garta::gui=debug
 ```

 The standard cargo commands can be used to run the unit tests, run the application in debug mode or even build a release.
-A release build performs noticeably better than a debug build.
+A release build performs noticeably smoother than a debug build.

 ```bash
 cargo test